Freelance Stage Lighting Technician - The Inside Story

 There are some other requirements to “going freelance”.
 Self employed status, your own tools and transport, producing quotes and invoices etc. And insurance to indemnify yourself against any claim made against you in relation to your work.

-The good bits about being a freelance lighting technician..
+The good bits about being a stage lighting technician..

 • Work flexibility – Ultimately, you can choose what work you take.
 “Where?
 Oh, no I think that my cat’s got a dentist appointment that day?”